aryan828/angel-stocks/README.md

 # angel-stocks

-Go library for AngelOne SmartAPI
+Go library for fetching historical data from AngelOne SmartAPI

 > This is not the official library.
-I made this as I was learning GoLang.
+I made this when I was learning GoLang.

-## TODO

-- [ ] Add live market feed.
-- [ ] Add order placement.